 If you haven’t heard of big data and all the huge methods and trends that revolve around it, then the real question is – Where have you been for the last couple of years?
 While big data definitely sounds confusing and bewildering to a lot of people, so that they even decide to ignore it altogether, the fact is that the future of many things, including website design, already relies on it enough that you cannot ignore it, and this trend is only going to grow.

 When you look at big data, it can really consist of a huge amount of storage.
-Take Facebook for example.
+Take Facebook, for example.
 On its own, it contains at least 100 petabytes.
 So, the fact is that it all may look scary, so some people tend to look away because they aren’t aware of how valuable this data is to solve their issues.
-Beyond so many current trends that depend on it, the future tells us that 2018 is going to be all about machine learning, which is going to make a lot of use of it, and as a result, make automating of processes significantly simpler.
+Beyond so many current trends that depend on it, the future tells us that 2018 will be all about machine learning, which will make a lot of use of it, making automating processes significantly simpler.

-In this article, however, we are going to focus on big business website design trends that have been inspired by big data analytics.
+In this article, however, we will focus on big business website design trends inspired by big data analytics.

 Illustrations coming to focus

-A common challenge that web designers have is what kind of image to choose to properly present the product.
+A common challenge for web designers is what image to choose to properly present the product.
 Some of them turn to UI shots of the products and GIFs, while others turn to editorial or lifestyle photography.
 However, an emerging trend this year is using illustrations, both when it comes to marketing and designing products.

-The data is showing that the world of fashion is coming to a cycle – illustration was dominant in the ads of the 60s, and now it’s coming back with a boom.
+The data is showing that the world of fashion is coming into a cycle – illustration was dominant in the ads of the 60s, and now it’s coming back with a boom.
 The amazing thing about illustrations is that they can give life to more abstract concepts.
 This is why big companies like Dropbox and Shopify are embracing this style as a trend.

 Oblique and organic shapes